 In addition, you'll earn 7,500 bonus points after your Cardmember anniversary each year.

-Some perks include receiving 4 Upgraded Boardings per year when available, savings of 20% back on in-flight drinks and WiFi, and more!
+Some perks include $75 Southwest travel credit each year., receiving 4 Upgraded Boardings per year when available, savings of 25% back on in-flight drinks and WiFi, and more!

 This card carries a $149 annual fee and no transaction fees.

-The United Explorer Card offers 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
-Plus, an additional 10,000 bonus miles after you spend $6,000 in the first 6 months.
+The United Explorer Card offers 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.

 • Earn 2 miles per $1 spent on dining, hotel stays, and United purchases

-• Earn 2 miles per $1 spent on dining and eligible delivery services
+• Earn 2 miles per $1 spent on dining including eligible delivery services

 Perks of this card include: